mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Ao-dai.md

 Ao–dai Ao–dai 0401 E410644–6 0401 E410644–6 Z NA NI GZ NA NI G Ao-dai is a world very similar to Mars.
 It was ignored for centuries until the Zhodani discovered several rich deposits of lanthanum.
 It was not long after this that the Consulate established a small colony here and built several mining facilities.
-Full details can be found on page 9 (Passenger).
+Full details can be found on page9 (Passenger).
 # DETAILS

 The [[Ao-dai]] system has a planetoid belt, a gas giant and the planet of [[Ao-dai]] which is the furthest from the sun.